cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 ```
 **Be careful with mass upgrades though**, especially if you're running a device with limited memory.
 You might end up even bricking your device.

 Now, let's install the mesh-related packages and remove conflicting packages.
-First, remove `wpad-basic` with
+First, remove `wpad-basic-wolfssl` with

 ```
-opkg remove wpad-basic
+opkg remove wpad-basic-wolfssl
 ```

-then install `batctl`, `batman-adv`, and `wpad-mesh-openssl` with
+then install `batctl-full`, `batman-adv`, and `wpad-mesh-wolfssl` with

 ```
-opkg install batctl kmod-batman-adv wpad-mesh-openssl
+opkg install batctl kmod-batman-adv wpad-mesh-wolfssl
 ```

+It is up to you whether to install `wpad-mesh-wolfssl` or `wpad-mesh-openssl`.
+For a detailed description of the main differences, take a look at the [wolfSSL documentation](https://www.wolfssl.com/docs/wolfssl-openssl/).
+In brief, wolfSSL was built for embedded systems--such as most consumer routers--and it is lighter and more frequently patched than OpenSSL.
+OpenSSL is much older and more general purpose.
+{:.notice--info}

 Make sure there are no error messages and if there are, troubleshoot them before proceeding.

 Remove the connection that gave your device temporary access to the Internet.
 Then, **reboot** (type `reboot` in the terminal) and restart the SSH session with your laptop/PC still connected to the device via cable.

-If you're using the **TP-Link WR1043ND v1.x** in your mesh project, take a look at my previous note about the [ath9k module](#ath9k-modules) in the [hardware section](#hardware).
-In brief, if you have issues running the mesh with encryption, then you have to enable the `nohwcrypt` parameter of the `ath9k` module.
+Depending on your hardware, you might run into issues while trying to make one or multiple radios operate in `mesh point` mode, owing to loaded modules and their default parameter values.
+Keep a close look at your device's syslog file (run `logread` to output it to the terminal) for kernel related errors.
+In addition, take a look at the section [Hardware-specific configurations](#hardware-specific-configurations) for any comments related to the module used by your OpenWrt device.
 {: .notice--warning }

 ## Mesh node basic config